Morgan-Leon/yanivefraim.github.io/_posts/2015-05-27-be-ready-for-angular2-today-part1.markdown

 2. Write Angular 1.x using ES6/Typescript
 3. Use the "New Router"

-In this post (part 1) I will be focusing on the first bullet, "Use Component based Architecture".
+In this post (part 1), I will be focusing on the first step, "Use Component Based Architecture".
 ## Using Component based Architecture
 This is the most important part, and the hardest one.
 Angular 2.x, similar to React, is based on components.
 It uses [component structure hierarchy](http://victorsavkin.com/post/118372404541/the-core-concepts-of-angular-2).
 Angular 1.x does not work that way.
 The easiest way to understand this is through an example.
 I will use the [phonecat demo](https://docs.angularjs.org/tutorial) as an example.
 Take a look at this code: